nikkimattison/hello-world/README.md

 # hello-world
-My very first little repo
+My very first little repo.
 I am going to be a GitHub guru.